With less than four weeks until the Cane2Coral, have you considered how you will manage a blister?

 4. CALLOUSES – Ensure any callouses are filed down with a pumice stone.
-Callus is your body’s response to friction but at the same time they provide a certain amount of protection to friction prone areas.
+A callus is your body’s response to friction but at the same time, they provide a certain amount of protection to friction prone areas.
 Removing them at this stage could cause further problems.

 5. LACE TECHNIQUE – Ensure you have chosen a lace technique according to foot type (try one of these techniques).

 - Wear a gel silicone toe sleeve on friction prone areas or where adjacent toe rubbing occurs.

 - Wear blister patches on areas prone to friction and rubbing.

 - Taping toes to reduce rubbing is a good idea (band-aids can come loose and cause a blister).